 Violation of rest time rules

-To ensure that the Danish companies comply with the rules in the Working Environment Act, including the rules on daily and weekly rest periods, the Danish Working Environment Authority (DA: Arbejdstilsynet) conducts regular inspections, issues warnings and imposes fines if necessary.
-If a company violates a rule in the Working Environment Act, it can result in both fines or imprisonment of up to 2 years, cf. section 82 of the Working Environment Act.
-1, no. 2 – depending on the extent of the violation.
-Here are the main ways in which supervision is carried out:
+To ensure that Danish companies comply with the rules of the Working Environment Act, including the rules on daily and weekly rest periods, the Danish Working Environment Authority conducts regular inspections, issues warnings and imposes fines if necessary.
+If a company violates a rule in the Working Environment Act, it can result in both fines or imprisonment for up to 2 years, cf. Section 82(1)(2) of the Danish Working Environment Act - depending on the extent of the offence.
+Here are the key ways in which monitoring is carried out:

 Routine inspections